What do we Understand by a Unit Price Contract?

 After material, the biggest cost in any project is that of labor.
 The contractor should prepare an extensive list of all the skilled, semi-skilled, and unskilled workers that he will require for the project.
 He will then have to divide their roles and properly allocate and charge them for each of the units.
 Labor here can include supervisors, architects, equipment and machine operators, artisans and manual labor, etc. Also, he will have to properly allocate their costs on the basis of their salaries and hourly rates.

 Correct estimation and allocation of overhead costs can be a bit difficult for any contractor.
 Such costs may include rent, utility bills, miscellaneous supplies, fuel costs, insurance, transportation and logistics, taxes, etc.

-Many times contractors in a big project sublet their work to other smaller contractors.
+Often, contractors in a big project sublet their work to other smaller contractors.
 Hence, costs pertaining to such partners in work have to be taken into account.
 Also, there may be a myriad of unexpected costs that may arise later on in any project.
-Inspection costs, cost of permits and licenses, etc. can come up and their correct estimation can be very challenging.
+Inspection costs, the cost of permits and licenses, etc., can come up, and their correct estimation can be very challenging.
 Hence, contractors usually include a percentage as contingency cost.

 This is the most important portion of pricing for any contractor as it is his driving force and reason for taking up the contract.
 The contractor needs to keep a realistic and fair amount of profits for himself.
 He can either mark a percentage of total costs as his profits or may charge a fixed fee.
 Like other costs, this portion also needs to be allocated to the various segments and units of the project for equitable distribution.
 And thus to arrive at the final per-unit cost.